 Please use the contact section in the governing policy.

-Using the various resources listed in Administrative Procedure: Preparing for Student Travel and Education Abroad (Units), University units should develop their own due diligence review processes for all education abroad programs they promote to students, including any institutions, affiliates, or providers involved not already vetted by a University unit.
-The unit promoting the program is taking on the responsibility of performing a due diligence review.
+Using the various resources listed in Administrative Procedure: Preparing for Student Travel and Education Abroad (Units), University units should develop their own due diligence review processes for all education abroad programs they promote to students, including any institutions, affiliates, or providers not already vetted by a University unit.
+The unit promoting the program has the responsibility to complete a due diligence review.

 Institutions, affiliates, and providers already vetted by a University Education Abroad Office can be found on their websites (a list of Education Abroad Offices can be found in the Contacts Section of this policy).
 The Director of International Health, Safety and Compliance (IHSC) can help units find out if other University units have a relationship and have already completed a review of an institution, affiliate, or provider.

 Below are some considerations and resources specifically regarding the health, safety, emergency, and liability components of a new program or provider review.
 Units should contact the Director of IHSC to assist in the development of a due diligence review process.

 - Does the provider work with other U.S. institutions?
 If so, what is the relationship and history with these institutions?
 Have these institutions performed a review of the provider and would they be willing to share their results or provide a recommendation?
 If not, does the provider have the experience necessary to successfully serve as a provider?

 - What are the provider's general health and safety policies, emergency plan and communications, history of incidents, etc.?
 Do they follow the recommendations of the U.S. Department of State regarding the location specifics?
 Do they have a relationship with the local U.S. Embassy or Consulate and other institutions in the region?

 - Safety of the housing: Are there locks on doors and controlled entrance?
 Are fire safety and other relevant codes met?
 Is the neighborhood and area surrounding the building safe?
 If students are in home-stays, how does the institution vet families?